petrina/firstproject/README.md

 `docker-compose up`

-Open new terminal and execute
+after this open new terminal and execute

 `docker exec -it firstproj bash`

 `php artisan migrate`

 `exit`

 You can use next address